Office of the Secretary.

 SYSTEM MANAGER(S) AND ADDRESS:

-Inquiries regarding the existence of records should be addressed to the System Manager.
-The request must be in writing, signed by the requester, and meet the requirements of 43 CFR 2.60.
+An individual requesting notification of the existence of records on himself or herself should address his/her request to the appropriate bureau/office System Manager.
+The request must be in writing, signed by the requester, and meet the content requirements of 43 CFR 2.60.

 RECORDS ACCESS PROCEDURES:

-A request for access may be addressed to the System Manager.
-The request must be in writing, signed by the requester, and meet the requirements of 43 CFR 2.63.
+An individual requesting access to records maintained on himself or herself should address his/her request to the appropriate bureau/office System Manager.
+The request must be in writing, signed by the requester, and meet the content requirements of 43 CFR 2.63.

-A petition for amendment should be addressed to the System Manager.
+An individual requesting amendment of a record maintained on himself or herself should address his/her request to the appropriate bureau/office System Manager.
 The request must be in writing, signed by the requester, and meet the content requirements of 43 CFR 2.71.

 RECORD SOURCE CATEGORIES: